apache/storm/DEVELOPER.md

     # Build the code but skip the tests
     $ mvn clean install -DskipTests=true

 In case you modified `storm.thrift`, you have to regenerate thrift code as java and python code before compiling whole project.
+You will need to install thrift 7 from http://archive.apache.org/dist/thrift/ before running this code.

 ```sh
 cd storm-core/src